beastcarp1/beastcarp1/README.md

 ----------

 I am an IT student with a concentration in Cybersecurity and a Computer Science minor.
 I love to code and am very interested in mobile devices.
+(I did all of this part in class and the website is not letting me change anything to finish the  requirements you provided)

 * 🌍  I'm based in Florence AL
 * 🧠  I'm learning Java and front end web development